fireship-io/fireship.io/hugo/content/courses/angular/_index.md

-The **Angular Firebase PWA Course** will teach you how to build a complex progressive web app with Angular 12 (ivy), Material Design, and Firebase.
+The **Angular Firebase PWA Course** this will teach you how to build a complex progressive web app with Angular 12 (ivy), Material Design, and Firebase.
 It starts from absolute basics and eventually culminates with the deployment of a server-rendered PWA on Google Cloud Run.

 You will build a full-stack [Kanban (看板)](https://en.wikipedia.org/wiki/Kanban) storyboard app inspired by Trello.
 Authenticated users can create, sort, update, and delete boards with all interaction persisted in Firestore.